Something Green and Leafy This Way Comes: Release

 The album was released in November 1993.
-SNFU toured extensively behind the record, including stints with Bad Religion and Green Day in 1994 that represented some of the band's largest shows in their career.
+SNFU toured extensively behind the record, including stints with Bad Religion and Green Day in 1994 that yielded some of the largest shows in their career.
 They filmed a promotional video for "Reality Is a Ride on the Bus", their second music video and first in six years.
 The album sold modestly well, but SNFU's success was overshadowed by Epitaph label mates like The Offspring and Rancid, whose records went platinum.

 The album was reissued as a vinyl LP in 2018 by Godbox Records in Barcelona.

 Reception

 Something Green and Leafy This Way Comes received a mixed response from audiences and critics.
 Walter wrote that "fans did not immediately grasp the experimental tone of the album, and it would never get the props that it deserved."
 Jack Rabid from The Big Takeover called the album "average" while noting that it demonstrates that the band "can still rock hard and tight."
 Rabid ultimately assessed the release as "[a] good, solid punk/hardcore album for a time where there aren't that many of those."
 At the time of Chinn's death in July 2020, Exclaim! critic Gregory Adams praised the "booming, forlorn sensitivity" of the song "Painful Reminder" in particular.
 (Chinn also recorded a solo version of this song for his final release, the "Hurt" 7" credited to Mr. Chi Pig.)

 Other reviewers were more critical.
 Writing for AllMusic, critic Vincent Jeffries describes the album as a "90-degree turn" from hardcore punk into pop punk, and states that "[i]t gets so bad on near-ballads like 'Joni Mitchell Tapes' that listeners might confuse one of punk's most revered bands with a run-of-the-mill '90s post-grunge knockoff."
 Jeffries ultimately assesses the record as "some of [SNFU's] least enjoyable material," awarding the record two out of five stars.

 After Chinn's 2020 death, Winnipeg hardcore band Comeback Kid released a cover version of "Reality Is a Ride on the Bus" via Bandcamp in tribute.
 They donated proceeds to the Vancouver charity Ray-Cam Co-operative Centre.